LasseMajas detektivbyrå (TV series)

-LasseMajas detektivbyrå ("LasseMaja's Detective Agency") was the 2006 SVT Christmas calendar broadcast 1-24 December 2006 in Sveriges Television.
+LasseMajas detektivbyrå ("LasseMaja's Detective Agency") is the 2006 SVT Christmas calendar broadcast 1-24 December 2006 in Sveriges Television.
 The TV series, which was based on the book series LasseMajas detektivbyrå by Martin Widmark and Helena Willis, takes place in Lasse's and Maja's home town Valleby.
 It was recorded in Sveriges Television studios during the spring of 2006.

 Characters

 Lasse and Maja

 Lasse and Maja, played by Teodor Runsiö and Matilda Grahn, are 2 of the 3 main characters.
 They are two ~10 years old detectives who have known each other since they were small, and they have an own detective agency called LasseMajas detektivbyrå where they look at proofs etc. and they help the Policemaster of Valleby.
 Lasse first thinks and investigates problems carefully before he acts and is a little bit "coward".
 Maja is a little bit restless and acts directly.

 Citation: "Okej, nu kör vi, vad har vi?" ("OK, now let's go, what do we have?")